“This was one of the most useful, meaningful, rigorous, and enjoyable opportunities I have ever taken part in." - 2023 Summer Institute participant

 Note: Additional virtual sessions will be scheduled; one before and one after each Institute.

 Frequently asked questions about the Summer Institutes for teachers.

 All teachers are welcome to apply.
 Priority selection goes to social studies, history, and English/language arts, and general education teachers of grades 4-12.
 Teachers of other subjects or grades may be considered on an individual basis.

 Teachers may apply as individuals or as part of a team of two, but each member of the team must submit an individual application.

 SAAM values diverse perspectives.
 Efforts will be made to enroll a cohort that reflects a range of geography, life experience, and teaching environment.

-- Gain expertise from museum educators, curators, and content experts, through gallery talks, discussion groups, and hands-on activities
+- Gain expertise from museum educators and content experts through virtual content sessions, in-gallery activities, and discussion groups

-- Learn to use American art in the classroom to foster critical thinking skills and deepen student engagement with content
+- Learn to use American art in the classroom to foster critical thinking skills, develop visual literacy, and deepen student engagement with content

 - Make interdisciplinary connections among American art, social studies, history, and English/language arts